Sudhakar85/IOT-Home-Automation/README.md

     8. ESP8266 reads the response and send the command to play Next song
     9. Based on the user click in the Link, ESP8266 reads the query string response and send the respective PLAY/STOP/NEXT/PREV commands.
-    10. Close the cliend connection
+    10. Close the client connection